maxime7770/maxime7770.github.io/_pages/about.md

 subtitle: MEng student at CentraleSupélec | ML Engineer at <a href='https://aaico.com/'>AAICO</a> | maxwolf34@gmail.com

 profile:
-  align: right
+  align: left
-  image: prof_pic.jpg
+  image: profile_image.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   address:

 # news: true  # includes a list of news items